 Control: a user has the ability to monitor the addition of the device model, OS version, screen size, etc.

 It is a good example of a functional test tool created in Cucumber and run on a remote device.
-Testers choose it for structured and acceptance tests when there are time constraints.
+Testers choose it for structured and acceptance tests when there are time constraints for manual testing of mobile apps.
 One of Frank’s features is the app inspector Symbiote, which provides information about the running app.

 Quick setup: it takes no more than 10 minutes to set up an iOS app.